2024 U.S. Senate Political Questionnaire

 What will you do in your office to ensure that public lands can be used for the multiple uses they are designed for, including agriculture?

-Curtis: I am proud to spearhead the effort to repeal BLM’s disastrous Conservation and Landscape Health rule which effectively ends multiple use of our public lands.
+John Curtis: I am proud to spearhead the effort to repeal BLM’s disastrous Conservation and Landscape Health rule which effectively ends multiple use of our public lands.
 This rule is a direct attack on rural Utah by allowing rich environmental groups to lock up public lands throughout the state.
 I am proud that my legislation to repeal it passed the House with bipartisan support.

 I take great pride in learning about Utah’s local issues and working to solve those problems.
 In the Senate, I will continue to push back against federal overreach and work with rural communities to be the resources they need to succeed, be it infrastructure, permitting, or other issues.